-We the animals pulls no punches in its child centred view of family life, confusion and brotherly love.
-Weaving a path through the realities of 80’s America for families on the verge of poverty, isolation and breakdown.
-While also exploring the interface between childhood imagination, belonging and need for self-expression and experimentation in a world of limited opportunity and emotional security.
+From the very start We the Animals pulls no punches in its child centred view of family life, confusion and brotherly love.
+While weaving a careful path through the realities of families poverty, isolation and breakdown.
+Creating a film that not only gives voice to childhood imagination, belonging and self-expression, but also matches this with the barriers of limited opportunity and insecure parenthood.

 Zagar shoots the film from the perspective of 10 year old Jonah (Evan Rosado), the youngest of three half Puerto Rican children.
 All three living within a volatile and fluctuating family in 1980s upstate New York.
 In a life that veers from childhood laughter and fun to sudden emotional detachment and pain.
 In effect creating constant change and instability.
 While his parents (Raul Castillo) and (Shelia Vand) struggle with their own turbulent marriage and emotional and physical conflict.

 A dynamic that leads Jonah into a world of artistic expression through his drawing.
 While equally seeking emotional support and stability from his older brothers.
 Who have all developed their own unique support structure in a volatile world of family conflict.
 In turn bringing us a vision of boys on the verge of becoming feral.
 While they fight for their own survival, in an energetic world of secret rules, rambunctious behaviour and tenderness.